 Rituals and ceremonies include, but are not limited to: tohi /baptism, karakia/prayer, waerea (protective incantation), whakatapu (placing of raahui (restriction)), whakanoa (removal of raahui), and tuku iho (gifting of knowledge and resources for future generations).

 In providing for this value, the wai tapu is free from human and animal waste, contaminants and excess sediment, with valued features and unique properties of the wai protected to some extent.
 Other matters that may be important are that identified catchments have integrity (there is no artificial mixing of the wai tapu) and identified taonga in the wai are protected.

-(Suggested definition) Wai tapu - are waters that we hold in the highest regard.
-They may be sacred or holy or highly valued for a particular aspect.
-In a secular sense these are more than just special or important waters, and may include those considered as nationally or internationally significant which are renown for one or more features or characteristics.
-2 Cultural and Spiritual Values Management Objectives - Our water bodies have healthy mauri (vital energy).
-Those water bodies which do not have a healthy mauri are restored. - Surface and ground water is suitable for cultural and spiritual uses and rituals (tikanga).
-Applies to: All surface and groundwater [There are currently no Wai Tapu (sacred waters) sites identified in the management area.]
-Municipal & Domestic Water Supply - Description What this value means:
+Cultural and Spiritual Values Management Objectives

+- Our water bodies have healthy mauri (vital energy). - Those water bodies which do not have a healthy mauri are enhanced over time. - The quality and wairua (spirit) of water is suitable for cultural and spiritual uses and rituals (tikanga). - Wai tapu sites are acknowledged and protected

+Applies to: All surface and groundwater

+Municipal & Domestic Water Supply - Description

-"Water supply (Wai Māori) - The freshwater can meet people's potable water needs.
+"Water supply (Wai Māori) - freshwater can meet people's potable water needs.
 Water quality and quantity enables domestic water supply to be safe for drinking with, or in some areas without, treatment."

-Municipal and Domestic Water Supply Management Objectives Surface water bodies that are used for drinking water are sufficiently abundant to meet the domestic needs of users and are easily and affordably managed or treated to meet the New Zealand Drinking Water Standards.
-Applies to: All surface water used for drinking water - with treatment as required Groundwater is sufficiently abundant to meet the domestic needs of users and meets the New Zealand Drinking Water Standards without the need for treatment.
-Applies to: All groundwater (Upper Confined, Lower Confined and Appleby Gravel Aquifers) - without treatment when taken from a secure bore (As per NZDWS a secure bore is free from surface influences and free from contamination by harmful micro-organisms, with water abstracted via a protected bore head.
-It excludes water from springs and unconfined aquifers with bore intakes less than 10m deep) Ecosystem Health - Description (compulsory under NOF) What this value means:
+Municipal and Domestic Water Supply Management Objectives

+Surface water bodies that are used for drinking water are sufficiently abundant to meet the domestic needs of users and are easily and affordably managed or treated to meet the New Zealand Drinking Water Standards.

+Applies to: All surface water used for drinking water - with treatment as required

+Groundwater used for drinking water is sufficiently abundant to meet the domestic needs of users and meets the New Zealand Drinking Water Standards without the need for treatment.

+Applies to: All groundwater used for drinking including: Upper Confined, Lower Confined, Appleby Gravel and Hope Aquifers - without treatment when taken from a secure bore

+(As per NZDWS a secure bore is free from surface influences and free from contamination by harmful micro-organisms, with water abstracted via a protected bore head.
+It excludes water from springs and unconfined aquifers with bore intake screens less than 10m deep)

+Municipal and Domestic Water Supply Management Objectives [new]

+Surface and ground water that does not normally require treatment to be suitable for use as drinking water, is protected from contamination1 which may make the water unpalatable or unsuitable for human consumption without treatment.

+Applies to: All surface and ground water used for drinking water which does not normally require treatment

+Surface and ground water that normally requires treatment to be suitable for use as drinking water is protected from contamination1 which may require additional drinkingwater treatment to make it palatable or suitable for human consumption.

+Applies to: All surface and ground water used for drinking water which normally requires treatment drinking water.

+1- as defined by the Health Act 1956 Part 2A Drinking Water - Section 69G

+After identifying several potential difficulties with the previous wording of the management objectives for water supply, staff have suggested this alternative which effectively looks to maintain the current situation and ties in with definitions used in the Health Act regarding

+Ecosystem Health - Description

+(compulsory under NOF)

 Water is essential to functioning and provides for all life.
 It is vital that our natural resources, including rivers and streams, springs, coastal areas and river bank vegetation, are protected and maintained in a healthy state, with healthy mauri (vital energy), and that the freshwater supports healthy ecosystems.
-Further explanation of meanings: